-In real estate and many other businesses, drones are definitely not toys.
+In real estate and many other businesses, drones for commercial use are definitely not toys.
 They are valuable and, I might add, critical tools for marketing and selling property.
 I have personally been using drones for over two years – thanks to my FAA Section 333 exemption.
 I can personally attest to their value in my business, BUT here’s the latest: my exemption doesn’t exist anymore.
 In fact, ZERO Section 333 exemptions exist.
 That’s because in August of 2016, the FAA enacted a new rule enabling people to become licensed specifically as drone operators.
 Previously, the only way to legally fly a drone for commercial purposes was to hold a pilots license and go through a lengthy approval process to get an exemption.
 Now, after taking online education and passing a written exam, individuals become licensed as drone operators and can fly completely legally, subject to certain regulations.

 Due to this new rule, I have been encouraging every land broker I know to become licensed and start flying.
 You can buy a drone for less than $1,000 that has all the capabilities needed, and you don’t have to be a Navy fighter pilot to safely and efficiently fly your drone for maximum effectiveness.
 A little practice goes a long way and the more you fly, the more comfortable you will become.
 I often tell people that I could teach a ten year old to fly my drone in under thirty minutes – and I mean it.
 With the right equipment, the drone basically flies itself.
 This small investment of money and time has the potential to have huge impacts on your business.